 In my opinion, the Upper Falls is the most picturesque of the three main waterfalls in the gorge.
 Like the Lower Falls it measures 70 feet high.

 Former park visitors may notice that the train trestle above the Upper Falls has a new look.
-Opened in December of 2017, the Genessee Arch Bridge replaced the 1875 Portageville Bridge.
+Opened in December of 2017, the Genesee Arch Bridge replaced the 1875 Portageville Bridge.

 I know what you are thinking.
 Yes, the arched bridge would provide a stunning view of the gorge, however the trestle is not accessible to foot traffic.
 A small parking area near the southern tip of the park does offer a great way to get up close and personal with the bridge itself.